MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-and-marketing.md

 ## What is our dashboard telling us?

-Start at the dashboard and look at the tiles the CMO has chosen to pin.
-You see information about the market share, sales, and sentiment.
+Let's start our tour at the dashboard and look at the tiles the CMO has chosen to pin.
+We see information about our market share, sales, and sentiment.
 Data is broken down by region, time, and competition.

 * The number tiles along the left column show industry sales volume for the past year (50,000), market share (32.86%), sales volume (16,000), sentiment score (68), sentiment gap (4), and total units sold (1 million).
-* The top line chart (**% Units Market Share vs. % Units Market Share Rolling 12 Months**) shows how the market share fluctuates over time.
+* The top line chart (**% Units Market Share vs. % Units Market Share Rolling 12 Months**) shows how our market share fluctuates over time.
 Notice the large drop in June.
-The rolling 12-month (R12M) share, which was increasing for a while, is starting to stall.
+Our rolling 12-month (R12M) share, which was increasing for a while, is now starting to stall.
-* The biggest competitor is Aliqui, as evident in the middle column chart tile (**Total Units YTD Variance %**).
+* Our biggest competitor is Aliqui, as evident in the middle column chart tile (**Total Units YTD Variance %**).
-* Most of the business is in the East and Central regions.
+* Most of our business is in the East and Central regions.
-* The line chart at the bottom (**Total Units for 2014**) shows that the dip in June isn't seasonal; no competitors show the same trend.
+* The line chart at the bottom (**Total Units for 2014**) shows that our dip in June isn't seasonal; none of our competitors show the same trend.
 * The **Total Units Overall** and **Total Units YTD** tiles on the right show units sold, by segment and by region/manufacturer.
-The largest market segments for the industry are **Productivity** and **Convenience**.
+The largest market segments for our industry are **Productivity** and **Convenience**.

 ## Use Q&A to dig a little deeper